ig-oramos/oplab-challenge/README.md

 Answer the following questions:
 - Suppose you're working with 3 people on a project.
 What would be **the** ideal software development process?
+- The best process, when we think about developing a software in a small team, I believe it's using an agile development approach, This because it's suitable for this kind of project.
+Therefore, some examples that could be used are: Kanban, Scrum, DSDM, among others.
 - How do you think an entity relationship diagram for _Instagram_ would be like?
+- Answer
 - Now that you have imagined the ER diagram, **how** would you build _Instagram_ from scratch?
+- Answer

 That's it!
 Thanks for doing this test!